Vaigai River

+Vaigai is a semi-perennial river in the Indian state of Tamil Nadu.
+It flows through the districts of Theni, Dindigul, Madurai, Sivagangai, and Ramanathapuram in the southern part of the state.
+The city of Madurai is situated on the banks of the river.
+The river is 295 km long, with its drainage basin spread across 7009 km2.

-The Vaigai is a river in the Tamil Nadu state of southern India; it passes through the towns of Theni, Madurai, Manamadurai, Paramakudi and Ramanathapuram.
-It originates in Varusanadu Hills, the Periyar Plateau of the Western Ghats range, and flows northeast through the Kambam Valley, which lies between the Palani Hills to the north and the Varushanad Hills to the south.
-The Vattaparai Falls are located on this river.
-As it rounds the eastern corner of the Varushanad Hills, the river turns southeast, running through the region of Pandya Nadu.
-Madurai, the largest city in the Pandya Nadu region and its ancient capital, lies on the Vaigai.
-The river empties into the Palk Bay near Alagankulam, close to Pamban Bridge in Ramanathapuram District.
+Vaigai originates in Varusanadu Hills of the Western Ghats, and flows north through the Cumbum Valley, between the Palani Hills to the north and the Varusanadu Hills to the south.
+It rounds the eastern corner of the Varushanad Hills, and turns southeast, running through southern Tamil Nadu.
+The river empties into the Palk Bay near Alagankulam in the Ramanathapuram district.
+During the 20th century, the river basin was extensively developed for irrigation, flood control, and the generation of hydroelectric power.

-The Vaigai is 258 km long, with a drainage basin 7031 km2 large.
-This river flows through 5 districts namely Theni, Dindigul, Madurai, Sivagangai and Ramanathapuram and serves as a lifeline for 6 districts namely Theni, Dindigul, Madurai, Sivagangai, Virudhunagar and Ramanathapuram as farmers of all these districts are greatly depends on this river water.

-During the 20th century, the Vaigai River basin was extensively developed for irrigation, flood control, and the generation of hydroelectric power.

-Vaigai in literature

-Sangam literature (circa 300 BCE to 300 CE) has paid many tributes to Vaigai, extolling it as 'the river that brings water when one touches it', viz the etymology Vai (Earth) + yai (sky) = Vaiyai.
+Etymology

-The following story is told about the birth of the river Vaigai.
-Koodal Purana details the origin of Vaigai river flowing through Madurai.
-It is believed that Vishnu stood up as Trivikrama, with one of his feet rising to the skies and the foot reached Brahmaloka, the abode of Brahma.
-Brahma was pleased to perform ablution to the raised foot and the water is believed to have emerged as a rivulet called Krithimala.
-As the river came from the sky and fell into Earth it is called Vai which means Vaiyam (Earth) and Yai means coming down hence, the name Vaiyai and later changed into vaigai.
-It is mentioned as Vaiyai in Paripatal and not Vaigai.
+There are two etymologies for the name 'Vaigai'.
+The first is derived from a combination of two Tamil language words, 'vai' meaning Earth and 'yai' meaning sky, a reference to the mythology associated with the origin of the river.
+As per Koodal Purana, which details the origin of the Vaigai river flowing through Madurai, Vishnu took the form of Trivikrama, with one of his feet rising to the Brahmaloka, the abode of Brahma, in the skies.
+Brahma washed the raised foot and the water flowed into a rivulet.
+As the river came from the sky and fell onto Earth, it was called as 'Vaiyai', which later became 'Vaigai'.
+The river is mentioned as such in various Sangam literary works (circa 300 BCE to 300 CE), such as the Paripatal.
 A large number of banana trees sprang up in the place and it came to be known as Kadhalivana, a forest of banana trees.
+The second etymology is derived from the words 'vai' meaning keep, and 'kai' meaning hand, literally meaning 'the river that brings water when one touches it'.